+Crispy Roasted Delicata Squash is a really easy fall side dish or snack.
 If you like sweet, salty, crunchy things you’ll love this recipe.
-Roasting delicata squash like this gets it super crispy.
+This way of roasting delicata squash makes it sweet and super crispy.
 It tastes almost like candy.

 I love this time of year when there are many delicious winter squash varieties in the market and they are all nutrient rich and tasty.
 Unfortunately many of them have rock hard skin that is hard to peel and hard to cut.